MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

     1. Cache service account to server: `Install-ADServiceAccount AccountName`
     1. Start **AATPSensor**

+## Access to the registry key 'Global' is denied

+The sensor service fails to start, and the sensor log contains an entry similar to:

+2021-01-19 03:45:00.0000 Error RegistryKey System.UnauthorizedAccessException: Access to the registry key 'Global' is denied.

+**Cause:**

+The gMSA configured to be used for this domain controller or AD FS server doens't have permissions to the performance counters registry keys.

+**Resolution:**

+Add the gMSA to the **Performance Monitor Users** group on the server.

 ## Report downloads cannot contain more than 300,000 entries

 [!INCLUDE [Product short](includes/product-short.md)] doesn't support report downloads that contain more than 300,000 entries per report.
 Reports will render as incomplete if more than 300,000 entries are included.